MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/refund-declined.md

 ---
 # required metadata

-title: Refund on return order is declined
+title: Refund on a return order is declined
-description: This topic provides troubleshooting guidance for when a refund on a return order is declined due to invoicing with a credit card that is different from the one used during the original payment authorization.
+description: This topic provides troubleshooting guidance that can help when a refund on a return order is declined because the credit card that is used for invoicing differs from the card that was used during the original payment authorization.
 author: Reza-Assadi
 manager: AnnBe
 ms.date: 02/23/2021